'Wurlitzer Americana' performance coming to Foxburg

-FOXBURG – Allegheny RiverStone Center for the Arts will welcome theatre organist, pianist and multi-talented instrumentalist, Dennis James, on Sunday, July 31 at 2 p.m. as he performs a “Wurlitzer Plus” eclectic program on the McKissick Mighty Wurlitzer, Lincoln Hall Steinway and Benjamin Franklin’s Glass Armonica.
+FOXBURG – Allegheny RiverStone Center for the Arts will welcome theatre organist, pianist and multi-talented instrumentalist, Dennis James, as he performs a “Wurlitzer Plus” eclectic program on the McKissick Mighty Wurlitzer, Lincoln Hall Steinway and Benjamin Franklin’s Glass Armonica at 2 p.m.
+Sunday, July 31.

 The concert at Foxburg’s Lincoln Hall will feature a Pops mix of Broadway tunes, popular music, marches and orchestral transcriptions on the Wurlitzer, along with popular Colonial American interest in glass musical instruments, and a grand Gershwin Tribute featuring the Steinway and Jesse Crawford’s solo “Rhapsody in Blue” at the Wurlitzer.